liborty/rstats/README.md

 ## Structs

 ### `struct MStats`
-holds the central tendency of `1d` data, e.g. some kind of mean or median, and its dispersion measure, e.g. standard deviation or MAD.
+holds the central tendency of `1d` data, e.g. some kind of mean or median, and its spread measure, e.g. standard deviation or MAD.

 ### `struct TriangMat`
 holds triangular matrices of all kinds, as described in Implementation section above.
 Beyond the usual conversion to full matrix form, a number of (the best) Linear Algebra methods are implemented directly on `TriangMat`, in module `triangmat.rs`, such as:

-* **Cholesky-Banachiewicz** matrix decomposition: M = LL' (where ' denotes a transpose).
+* **Cholesky-Banachiewicz** matrix decomposition: M = LL' (where ' denotes transpose).
 This decomposition is used by `mahalanobis`.
 * **Mahalanobis Distance**
 * **Householder UR** (M = QR) matrix decomposition

-Also, some methods implemented for `VecVecg` produce `TriangMat` matrices, specifically the covariance/comedience calculations: `covar`,`wcovar`,`comed` and `wcomed`.
+Also, some methods implemented for `VecVecg` produce `TriangMat` matrices, specifically the covariance/comedience calculations: `covar` and `wcovar`.
 Their results are positive definite.
 Whenever this condition is satisfied, then the most efficient Cholesky-Banachiewics decomposition is applicable.

 ## Quantify Functions

 Most methods in `medians::Median` trait and hashort methods in `indxvec` crate require explicit closure to tell them how to quantify user data of any end type T into f64.
 Variety of different quantifying methods can then be dynamically employed.

 For example, in text analysis (`&str` type), it can be the word length, or the numerical value of its first few bytes, etc. Then we can sort them or find their means/medians/dispersions under these different measures.
 We do not necessarily want to explicitly store all such quantifications, as data can be voluminous.
 Rather, we want to be able to compute them on demand.

 ### `noop`